ranja-sarkar/stats/statistical models/readme.md

 These models are also effective for (supervised) deep learning tasks like CNNs (image recognition, computer vision) and RNNs (time-series analysis, NLP).

-**Generative models** estimate parameters from the data giiveven a likelihood function and use the Bayes’ theorem to calculate the posterior probability. **GAN** is the best example of a generative model, wherein the generative subnetwork generates new data points (new probability distribution) and the discriminator classifies them into real or fake.
+**Generative models** estimate parameters from the data given a likelihood function and use the Bayes’ theorem to calculate the posterior probability (see formula below). **GAN** is the best example of a generative model, wherein the generative subnetwork generates new data points (new probability distribution) and the discriminator classifies them into real or fake.

 <img width="457" alt="2" src="https://github.com/user-attachments/assets/9a9974e9-ae88-400d-b40e-ca7269dbe3bb">